What Can Dental Implants Do For Me?

 Your safety is our top priority!
 Our team is dedicated to participating in continuing education on implant dentistry.
 At Strobel Dentistry, we use the latest technology and most up-to-date strategies to provide you with unparalleled service.

-Implants today now have a 90-95% success rate, and maintaining regular visits to our office will allow us to provide you with care to ensure your implants will last for years.
+Implants today now have up to a 98% success rate, and maintaining regular visits to our office will allow us to provide you with care to ensure your implants will last for years.

 What are the risks of dental implant placement?